Search across 18 country guides, eco articles, photography, and travel resources.

 October to March

 Best season for trekking, mountain scenery, and road travel.
+Ladakh remains dry due to its high-altitude desert climate.

 July to August

-Monsoon affects lower Himalayan regions with heavy rainfall and occasional landslides..
+Monsoon affects lower Himalayan regions with heavy rainfall and occasional landslides.

 Winter

-Heavy snowfall closes many mountain passes
+Heavy snowfall closes many mountain passes.

-South India & Kerala -(Kerala, Tamil Nadu, Karnataka)
+South India & Kerala — (Kerala, Tamil Nadu, Karnataka)

 November to February